QMonkey/monkey-vim/README.md

 Use `<Ctrl-\><Ctrl-n>` to switch from terminal mode to normal mode.
 In normal mode, `<ScrollWheelUp>` and `<ScrollWheelDown>` scroll the terminal buffer.

+`Alt+;` is a universal "back to normal mode" key for every mode — terminal, insert, command-line, visual and vim-visual-multi alike: insert-like modes return to normal (a second press then exits the multi-cursors), other modes leave directly.
+Related fix: `r` followed by a special key (such as `Alt+;`) aborts like `Esc` instead of inserting the key as the replacement character (vim-visual-multi's `r` behaves the same way).

 #### 1.17 Send to pane (,s group)

 Text goes to a tmux pane or, outside tmux, to the F4/F5 global terminal (auto-opened as a right split on first send).
 Inside tmux the first send opens an fzf pane picker and attaches the pick for the rest of this Vim session;
 later sends go straight to the attached pane.
-The attached pane is marked `*` in the picker, the pane running vim itself is excluded, and a vanished pane auto-detaches.
+The attached pane is marked `*` in the picker, the pane running vim itself is excluded, and a pane that vanished or was replaced (e.g. a reused pane id after a tmux restart, detected via a uuid stored on the pane) auto-detaches.

 ```text
 ,ss     Paste the visual selection / current line into a tmux pane (fzf)